natemollica-nm/envoy-parse/README.md

 # Envoy Parse CLI

 ## Overview
-The `envoy-parse` CLI tool is designed to analyze and parse Envoy proxy logs, admin API responses, and related data to extract meaningful insights.
+The `lib.envoy` module is designed to analyze and parse Envoy proxy logs, admin API responses, and related data to extract meaningful insights.
 It supports parsing logs, extracting cluster relationships, and filtering data for easier debugging and analysis.

 ## Features
 - Fetch and parse responses from Envoy Admin API endpoints (`/clusters`, `/config_dump?include_eds`, `/stats`).